 Our Board of Directors currently consists of eleven directors and is divided into three classes.
 Each class serves for three years, with the terms of office of the respective classes expiring in successive years.
 Directors in Class II will stand for election at the 2024 Annual Meeting for a three-year term expiring at the 2027 annual meeting of stockholders.
-The terms of office of directors in Class I and Class III do not expire until the annual meetings of stockholders held in 2026 and 2025, respectively.
+The terms of office of directors in Class II do not expire until the annual meetings of stockholders held in 2026 and 2025, respectively.
 At the recommendation of our Nominating and Corporate Governance Committee, our Board of Directors proposes that each of the four Class II nominees named below, each of whom is currently serving as a director in Class II, be elected as a Class II director for a three-year term expiring at the 2027 annual meeting of stockholders and until such director's successor is duly elected and qualified or until such director's earlier death, resignation, disqualification, or removal.
-Each director will be elected by a plurality of the votes cast by the stockholders present in person, electronically or represented by proxy at the 2024 Annual Meeting receiving the highest number of "FOR" votes will be elected.
+Each director will be elected by a plurality of the votes cast by the stockholders present in person, electronically or represented by proxy at the 2024 Annual Meeting and entitled to vote on the election of such directors, which means that the three individuals nominated for election to our Board of Directors at the 2024 Annual Meeting receiving the highest number of "FOR" votes will be elected.
 In accordance with our Corporate Governance Guidelines, any nominee for director in an uncontested election who receives a greater number of votes "WITHHELD" from his or her resignation to the Board from the Board and all committees thereof, and the Nominating and Corporate Governance Committee shall assess the appropriateness of such nominee continuing to serve as a director and shall recommend to the Board the action to be taken with respect to such tendered resignation.
-The Board will act on the Nominating and Corporate Governance Committee's recommendation and publicly disclose its decision and rationale within 90 days of the publication of the election results.
-Shares represented by proxies will be voted "FOR" the election for any nominee of the four nominees named below, unless the proxy is marked to withhold
+The Board will act on the Nominating and Corporate Governance Committee's recommendation and publicly disclose its decision and rationale within 90 days of the publication of the election re